-For the first violation of academic integrity, the student will receive an 'F'.
-If there is a second violation, the student will receive an 'F' for the course and may be administratively withdrawn from all Nursing courses.
+For the first violation of academic integrity, the student will receive an 'F,' which translates to zero for a test or assignment.
+If there is a second violation, the student will receive an 'F,' which translates to zero for the course and may be administratively withdrawn from all Nursing courses.
 Instructors may also have different penalties depending on the number and/or severity of violations.
 As an institution, Arkansas Tech University may deem it necessary to apply additional sanctions beyond the academic penalties imposed through the course; students refer to the current ATU Student Handbook.